 Episode #5 of the course “Strangest Things in Space”

 An exoplanet is what we call planets that orbit a star other than the sun.
 The earth, for example, would be an exoplanet to aliens from another planet.
 Since the first exoplanets were found in the 1990s, scientists have discovered that exoplanets are actually very common.
 In all likelihood, just about every star in the universe has at least one planet orbiting it.
-The Exoplanet Orbit Database lists around 1,500 exoplanets currently proven to exist.
+The Exoplanet Orbit Database lists around 3,700 exoplanets in 2,792 systems currently proven to exist.

 For a solar body to classify as an exoplanet, it has to meet certain criteria.
 Most importantly, as you might expect, it has to be a planet.
 This isn’t as black and white as it sounds, however, since outside our solar system, there is no formal definition of a planet.
 Within our solar system, the IAU provides the most widely-accepted definition of a planet—an object that orbits the Sun in a spheroidal shape and is the dominant gravitational object in its orbit.